Brené Brown: What Does It Mean to Dare to Lead?

 Brené once believed that the biggest barrier to courageous leadership was fear.
 But in interviews with hundreds of CEOs around the world, what emerged is that fear does not get in the way of courage—armor does — defensive mechanisms like perfectionism, micromanaging, cynicism, or being overly decisive.

 Brené has looked at how we protect ourselves when we're fearful.
 Some leaders can stay decisive, thoughtful, and strategically aligned amid uncertainty.
 These leaders know what their default behaviors are when in fear.
 One of the things that Brené talked about was what she learned from Bob Iger, the CEO of Disney.
-In his leadership work on the paradox of being thoughtful and decisive.
+In his leadership work, he speaks on the paradox of being thoughtful and decisive.
 She has discovered that her own tendency when fearful is to get overly decisive, which creates an illusion of control.

 "You are going to have to lead at the pace of change.
 You're going to have to make time and space where time and space do not exist."